Sorry, you need to enable JavaScript to visit this website.

 For more information about upcoming events visit our events pages.

-Course closed for this cycle: NeuroAI and Intelligent Systems is no longer accepting applications for this cycle.
+Course closed for this cycle: Public Policy is no longer accepting applications for this cycle.
 It is expected to re-open for new applications in early September.

 Learning outcomes

-By the end of the course, students will be able to demonstrate the following knowledge and understanding:
+At the end of the course students will be expected to have:

 Continuing